I think black people have superpowers. All of them. Powers triggered by a single word.

+And there are all kinds of words like this, none which have the power of the aforementioned slur, but words for folks of all walks of life, nonetheless.
 Sometimes, I don’t even know words are offensive.
 It’s common for white people to be called crackers.
 For the life of me, I assumed that was because crackers are, well, white and kinda bland.
 Then I heard someone say that it originates from the *crack* of the whip that slaves endured at the hands of slave-owners.
-I still don’t really care if someone calls me cracker, but that did put things into a new perspective.
+I still don’t really care if someone calls me cracker, but maybe I should?

-I’m not even kidding about this.
-I really do think the word carries so much power, has such weight behind it, that to use it as an insult would give a black person that “Mom Whose Baby Is Trapped Under A Car” adrenaline dump and they’d be able to actually, physically, rip my head off my torso.
+The word carries so much power, has such weight behind it, that to use it as an insult would give a black person a “Mom Whose Baby Is Trapped Under A Car” adrenaline dump and they’d be able to actually, physically, rip my head off my torso.

 So, to all the black people reading this (one of our target demographics, obviously), know that this is probably how white people think these days.
-We wander around, somewhat scared and fearful that you have superpowers.
+We wander around, scared and fearful that you have superpowers.
 Because you do.

 Black people do have super powers.
 When we are conscious and awakened and study our African-Alchemy and Voodun we can teleport, communicate telepathically, make objects move with our mind, and have other out-of-this-world psychic abilities…It’s just in our DNA we can’t help it